Instant Pot Pork Chops are flavorful, tender, and juicy with a rich gravy to pour on top. All ready in under 30 minutes, made in one pot.

 How to Make Instant Pot Pork Chops

 - Prep time: Start off the Pork Chops recipe by adding vegetable oil or olive oil to the base of the pressure cooker.
 Set the 6-quart instant pot to its sauté mode.
 Let the oil heat up slightly before you start cooking.

 - Saute: Season each of the chops with salt and pepper.
 Saute the pork in batches and flip them to brown pork on both sides.
 Once they’re browned remove the chops from the instant pot.

 - Cook time: Add the steam rack to the pressure cooker with the handles facing up.
 Pour in the chicken broth for the liquid.
-Then place the chops over the steam rack.
+Then place the chops over the steam rack and season with paprika and oregano.
 Close the lid and seal the valve.
 Flip from sauté mode off and cook on high pressure.
 Cook the pork chops for 15 minutes.

 - Pressure release: Flip the valve for a quick steam release.
 Then open the instant pot to release the remaining pressure.
 The temperature inside the instant pot will be very high, so be careful not to burn yourself.
 The pork chops should be tender and cooked through.
 To double-check they’re done, you can use an internal temperature read thermometer.
 The pork needs an internal temperature of 145 degrees to be done.